WellthCare

 2) Incentivize the household—without creating privacy problems

-When incentives are done well, they feel like the system is finally on the family’s side.
+Done well, incentives make the system feel like it's on the family's side.
 The most effective designs reward actions (completion, follow-through, adherence milestones) and keep sensitive details protected.

 3) Keep HR out of the weeds